ayust/alpha-guide/content/upgrading-ships/amarr/sigil.md

 (Leaving the afterburner on will make it take longer, as the speed required to enter warp is 75% of your *current* maximum speed.)

+{{% notice warning %}}
+You should not take an Industrial ship outside of high-security space (0.5 and up).
+If you join a low-security, null-security or wormhole corporation and live in their space, ask them for assistance if you need to do anything requiring an Industrial ship.
+{{% /notice %}}

 ## Future Improvements

 The above fit should be usable with starting skills unless otherwise noted,